 *Scroll to the end to read summaries of the studies behind these statements.

 The Dharana Method® is a simple blend of Vedic, Buddhist and science-based practices including meditation.
 It gets its name and primary concept, dhāraṇā, from a practical guide to peace called, The Yoga Sutras of Patanjali, which is thousands of years old, yet inherently applicable to modern life.
 Within the Yoga Sutras, the term dhāraṇā is mentioned as the power to maintain a "single focus."
 During a struggle with depression and a back injury, I realized that it was much easier to "slip into the gap" between thoughts (a saying from my teacher Deepak Chopra) when I used a point of focus in meditation.
 After just a few weeks utilizing this process of meditation, and keeping my focus on lifestyle practices that kept my body and environment healthy, I regained control over my emotions and physical body, and developed a newfound sense of gratitude and purpose (along with spontaneous weight loss!).
 Many hundreds of people have had this same success with The Dharana Method®, and it’s my intention that you will, too!

-Consider the DM for your journey if you:
+Consider this method for your journey if you:

 Feel like you're stuck in a rut

 Get the sense life could be so much better